 While not as well-known as the Whitsunday Islands, it’s one of the most popular sites in the area.
 The sand is made up of super soft white silica that’s an absolute dream to walk on.

 Fraser Island is the largest sand island in the world.
-The freshwater lake is one of the world’s cleanest because of its status as a “perched” lake.
+This freshwater lake is one of the world’s cleanest because of its status as a “perched” lake.
 The water only comes from rain (no groundwater or inflow from streams).
 The layer of matter at the bottom of the lake keeps the water from draining away.

 21. Rabbit Beach: Lampedusa, Italy